ResetRelentless/Project-1/README.md

 ...

 ## Example Heading
-Creating a text-based dungeon game with multiple paths sounds like a fun project!
-Here’s a basic outline to get you started:

 	1. Set Up the Environment: Create a grid or map for the dungeon.
 Each cell represents a room or location.
 Decide on the size and layout of the dungeon.
 	2. Player Character: Allow the player to choose or create a character with certain attributes like strength, agility, etc.